tritemio/jupyter_notebook_beginner_guide/docs/execute.rst

 to select which notebook to open.

 When started, the :ref:`notebook_app` can access only files within its start-up folder (including any sub-folder).
-If you store the notebook documents in a subfolder of your user folder no configuration is necessary.
+No configuration is necessary if you place your notebooks in your home folder or subfolders.
-Otherwise, you need to choose a folder which will contain all the notebooks and set this as the :ref:`notebook_app` start-up folder.
+Otherwise, you need to choose a :ref:`notebook_app` start-up folder which will contain all the notebooks.

 See below for platform-specific instructions on how to start :ref:`notebook_app` in a specific folder.